 - A quick check of the Rental Price Index using the RERA rent calculator must be done by existing and new tenants when renting apartments in Dubai.

-- Landlords should use the RERA calculator to determine whether they are eligible to increase the rents of the housing units they are leasing.
+- Landlords should use the RERA calculator to determine whether they can increase the rents of the leasing housing units.

 According to the current RERA Tenancy law, landlords can only demand a rental price increase three months before the expiry date of a rental contract.
 Also, the increase is allowed if the rental price is at least 22% lower than the average market price of other similar property types in the area.